Project Management

 Last year they scored above the national average on licencing exams.
 A higher proportion of McMaster students enter research and academic medicine than their counterparts from other schools.
 One study comparing them to U of T suggested they were more motivated to be life-long learners.

-Dr. Rosanna Pellizzari practices the kind of medicine everyone is talking about these days.
+Dr. Rosana Pellizzari practices the kind of medicine everyone is talking about these days.
 Working out of renovated church, Pellizzari’s practice at the Davenport/Perth Community Health Centre in westend Toronto serves a working class neighbourhood that has been home to generations of recent immigrants.

 A member of the Medical Reform Group – which has long advocated significant reforms to health care – and trained at McMaster, Pellizzari can be seen to represent the doctor of the future: Sensitive, salaried and working in community health.